valentinp/valentinp.github.com/_pages/teaching.md

 <div class="unit two-thirds">
 #### AER521: Mobile Robotics and Perception
 *Winter 2018*
-This upcoming winter semester, I will be teaching a fourth year course on mobile autonomy and perception with my colleague Lee Clement.
-The course is open to both fourth year engineering students and graduate students, and I'm incredibly excited for the opportunity.
+I co-taught a fourth year / graduate-level course on mobile autonomy and perception with my colleague Lee Clement.
+The course covered the basics of mobile autonomy, including batch and recursive state estimation, motion models, planning algorithms, state-space control, and the basics of machine learning.
 </div>
 </div>